Go Suck Your Own Balls!

 After rehearsals, I did end up going to the Conservatory 1 performance.
 However, I was too scared of the teacher and the audience to participate.
 For the entire show I stood in the back line.
 When we neared the end of our performance my friend Paige elbowed me and whispered to the others, "Biddy hasn't gone!" and I was forced to step forward.
 It was a two person scene and we were given a Mother/Daughter relationship.
 I smiled to myself.
 I was wearing my Mum's old vest and I started the scene, playing the Mother.
 We killed it.

 Despite eventually working two jobs at minimum wage and taking the bus everywhere, after completing Level 2 of the Conservatory, or "Con 2", I was financially unable to continue at Second City.
 It took the joy out of LA for me.
-Then one perfect day I got a call from Jenna, that very funny girl in the office, saying that they had picked me as a student to receive some credits (classes that were paid for by people that never turned up).
+Then one perfect day I got a call from Jenna, that very funny girl in the office, saying that The Second City had picked me as a student to receive some credits (classes that were paid for by people that never turned up).
 I'm not sure if it's actually something they do but I cried tears of joy all over my Verizon prepaid flip phone.

 A lack of funds eventually forced me to abort my American mission though.
 When my guitar broke irreparably at Venice beach and I could no longer make $19 cash whenever I needed it, I knew it was time to go home.
 I left shortly after I completed Con 3.